 How do I properly roast eggplants for Tortang Talong?

-Can I make Tortang Talong gluten-free?
+Can I make Tortang Talong vegan or vegetarian-friendly?

 How should I store leftover Tortang Talong?